-On April 6, 2015, the Planning Commission approved CDP-347-14 for the proposed development.
+On April 6, 2015, the City Planning Commission approved CDP-347-14 for the proposed development.
 Prior to this, on September 11, 2014, Commission Staff sent comments during the Development Review Coordination process to the City, citing concerns with biological resources and geological hazards.
-See Exhibit 2 for prior comment letters from Coastal Commission Staff.
 On April 15, 2015 an appeal was filed with the City of Pacifica by two of the current appellants (Victor Carmichael and Hal Bohner), citing concerns with the City Planning Commission's approval.
 On June 22, 2015, the City Council conducted a duly noticed public hearing to consider the appeal of the Planning Commission's action.
-Commission Staff sent an additional comment letter to the City regarding the appeal filed to the City Council for the proposed development.
-Commission Staff reiterated concerns raised in its prior comments and stated that a one-parameter wetland delineation and a detailed, design-level geotechnical investigation be required prior to the City's issuance of the CDP, in order to assess impact to coastal resources.
+Coastal Commission Staff sent an additional comment letter to the City regarding the appeal filed to the City Council for the proposed development.
+Commission Staff reiterated concerns raised in its September 11, 2014 comments transmittal and asked that a one-parameter wetland delineation and a detailed, design-level geotechnical investigation be required prior to the City's issuance of the CDP, in order to assess impact to coastal resources.
 See Exhibit 2 for prior comment letters from Coastal Commission staff.

 City Staff recommended the City Council approve CDP-347-14 for the proposed project and the City Council unanimously approved the proposed development with added conditions.
 Notice of the Council's final action on the CDP was received in the Coastal Commission's North Central Coast District Office on July 1, 2015 (see Exhibit 3).
 The Coastal Commission's ten-working day appeal period for this action began on July 2, 2015 and concluded at 5 p.m. on July 15, 2015.
 The subject appeals were received during the appeal period on July 10, 2015 and July 15, 2015 (see below and Exhibit 4).
+The Applicants waived time requirements for a hearing within 49 days, on August 11, 2015.